MadhavJivrajani/YACS/README.md

 ## Docs
 Docs for `yacs` can be found [here](https://yacs.readthedocs.io/en/latest/index.html)

+#### Logging
+By default the logs are stored in the directory in which the master / worker is run respectively, to specify a custom path, add an environment variable named `YACS_LOGS_PATH` to store the logs in this location.

 ## Future work
 - [ ] Add support for handling faults
 	- [ ] at `Master`